+(Amended 11/23)

-Chairperson's Procedural Guide: Conduct of an Arbitration Hearing • (If the countries and is a superior and the local countries and the Board of Realtors® (If the complainant is represented by legal counsel, and/or accompanied by witnesses, confirm that the respondent was State of notified in advance.
-If not, ask if there is an objection.
-If none, State of have the respondent sign a statement to that effect.)
-(Ask the recording Professional Standards Administrator to make 1 0 33 / sure that the names of all parties present for the hearing have (4) Also present at this hearing is, been added to this Guide and that all the appropriate blanks have the respondent, and his/her sales associate(s), been completed.)
-(If the respondent is accompanied by an attorney and/or (Ask all parties [including witnesses] to come into the hearing room.) witnesses, they should be introduced at this time.)
-Display: Board banner and the American flag , and Seating arrangements: See Part Thirteen, Form #A-16 of this (If the respondent is represented by legal counsel, and/or Manual for recommended seating arrangements. accompanied by witnesses, confirm that the complainant was notified in advance.
-If not, ask if there is an objection.
-If none, Start promptly: Rap gavel to open meeting. have complainant sign a statement to that effect.)
-Chairperson's opening statement and conduct of (5) Also present at this hearing is, hearing: Ladies and gentlemen, I now call this hearing to order. the recording Professional Standards Administrator for the The Professional Standards Committee is charged with holding Board of REALTORS®, and (if appropriate hearings for the appropriate), the court reporter present to Board of REALTORS® in accordance with the procedures as set forth transcribe these proceedings. in the Board's bylaws in matters concerning alleged unethical (Or, alternatively: This hearing is being mechanically recorded.) conduct of a Board Member or Members, or in the arbitration of a business dispute arising out of the real estate business and (Or, anermativery.
-This nearing is being mechanically recorded.) as defined in the bylaws of the Board.
-The body meeting here (If an attorney representing the Board is present, he/she should is an impartial panel of the Professional Standards Committee be introduced at this time.) that has been selected and called here today to ascertain the , truth in the particular matter at hand, which is an arbitration proceeding, and to render a decision on the testimony and evidence presented.
-It is to be noted that an ethics proceeding is to be The parties are specifically advised that any recording or clearly distinguished from an arbitration proceeding and should be transcription that may be made of these proceedings can only be treated as a completely separate matter.
-The particular matter to be considered by this panel at this time is an arbitration proceeding. used for purpose of procedural review, and any other use, including use in other ethics or arbitration hearings, is expressly prohibited.
-The Professional Standards Committee is a body duly constituted Basis of hearing: This hearing is to arbitrate a business dispute under the authority of the bylaws of the arising out of the real estate business in accordance with the Board of Realtors® and has been duly appointed by the Board request of, that he/she be President and approved by the Board of Directors.
-At this time, I awarded a commission or part of a commission on the sale of would like to introduce members of this panel.
-The request for arbitration is as follows: (1) My name is, (Read the amount and nature of the dispute into the record.)
-(1) My name is, and I will serve as Chairperson of this panel.
-Any prior offers of settlement or proposed resolutions of the (2) The other members of this panel are:, case, during mediation or otherwise, will not be considered by the Hearing Panel. , and However, the parties are encouraged to settle their dispute at any (3) Present at this hearing is time during or after the hearing.
-If the parties wish to discuss (3) Present at this hearing is, the complainant, and his/her sales associate(s), settlement during the hearing, they may ask for a recess.
-The parties, with the assistance of their respective counsel, if any, will determine the terms of the settlement agreement.
+Chairperson's Procedural Guide: Conduct of an Arbitration Hearing

+(Ask the recording Professional Standards Administrator to make sure that the names of all parties present for the hearing have been added to this Guide and that all the appropriate blanks have been completed.)

+(Ask all parties [including witnesses] to come into the hearing room.)

+Seating arrangements: See Part Thirteen, Form #A-16 of this Manual for recommended seating arrangements.

+Chairperson's opening statement and conduct of hearing: Panel members and hearing participants, I now call this hearing to order.
+The Professional Standards Committee is charged with holding appropriate hearings for the

+Association of REALTORS[®] in accordance with the procedures as set forth in the Association's bylaws in matters concerning alleged unethical conduct of an Association Member or Members, or in the arbitration of a business dispute arising out of the real estate business and as defined in the bylaws of the Association.
+The body meeting here is an impartial panel of the Professional Standards Committee that has been selected and called here today to ascertain the truth in the particular matter at hand, which is an arbitration proceeding, and to render a decision on the testimony and evidence presented.
+It is to be noted that an ethics proceeding is to be clearly distinguished from an arbitration proceeding and should be treated as a completely separate matter.
+The particular matter to be considered by this panel at this time is an arbitration proceeding.

+If the parties have participated in mediation, prior to this hearing, you are reminded that any offers of settlement that were not accepted or any suggested resolution proposed by the Mediation Officer that was not accepted cannot be introduced as evidence nor considered in any manner during this hearing.
+No aspect of the mediation conference shall be relied upon or introduced as evidence in this (ethics/arbitration) hearing, including, but not limited to: views expressed or suggestions made by a party with respect to a possible settlement of the dispute; admissions made in the course of the mediation; proposals made or views expressed by the mediator or the response of any party thereto.

+The Professional Standards Committee is a body duly constituted under the authority of the bylaws of the

+Association of REALTORS[®] and has been duly appointed by the Association President and approved by the Board of Directors.
+At this time, I would like to introduce members of this panel.

+- (1) My name is and I will serve as Chairperson of this panel. - (2) The other members of this panel are:

+(If the panel has an alternate present, read the following paragraph)

+The alternate panel member is a trained member of the Association of REALTORS[®] Professional Standards Committee and although they are attending the hearing they will not be acting as a participant in the hearing or the executive session nor vote on the decision unless one of the originally appointed Hearing Panel members is unable to serve on the Hearing Panel from the commencement of the hearing until the hearing concludes.